Presumption of Death Act 2013

 Overview

 This bill establishes a clear legal process for declaring a missing person presumed dead in England and Wales.
-It outlines the criteria for applying for such a declaration, its legal consequences, and provisions for varying or revoking the declaration later.
+It sets out the criteria for applying for such a declaration, the court's powers, and the legal consequences of the declaration, including its impact on property and relationships.

 Description